kubernetes-sigs/gateway-api/geps/gep-713/index.md

 The target kinds specified in the `targetRefs` stanza of a metaresource are referred to as *Declared target* kinds.

 These are distinct from *Effective target* kinds, which are the kinds of target objects whose behaviors are actually augmented by the metaresource.
-That occurs when declared targets are not equal to the actual targets augmented by the metaresource, but rather serve as a means for reaching other levels (typically lower level) of a hierarchy related object kinds ("hierarchy of nested contexts").
+That occurs when declared targets are not equal to the actual targets augmented by the metaresource, but rather serve as a means for reaching other levels (typically lower level) of a hierarchy of related object kinds ("hierarchy of nested contexts").

 To avoid ambiguity in the interpretation of the targets, metaresource designs MUST clearly define the extent of the effects of the metaresource respectively to the object kinds they can target (semantics of scoping a metaresource).
 This can be done via documentation and it typically refers to a known hierarchy of resource kinds.